harryportal/StoreApi/README.md

 # EcommerceApi_Node
-This is an Ecommerce Api built with Node and TypeScript:rocket:[API DOCUMENTATION](https://documenter.getpostman.com/view/20276941/2s935hS7TG)
+This is an Ecommerce Api built with Node and TypeScript:rocket:
+CLICK [HERE] TO VIEW THE API DOCUMENTATION

 ***
 To run on a development server: